yodrew/yodrew.github.io/_pages/water.md

 	- put 15L more sawdust in another bucket by the toilet
 	- with a scoop, put a 0.5L of sawdust in toilet after each use
 	- place toilet by return vent, away from bed
+	- simple big improvement to system: when just peeing:
+		- use a vented [pee bottle](/report/2x3-day#mechanical-report).
+It works for men and adventurous women (or is adaptable)
+		- pee into a small bucket and empty it into food scrap bucket.
+Sugar in food scraps neutralizes odor of pee.
+Could also works for emptying separating tub of toilet upgrade, below.
 - disposal
 	- pour off liquid under trees and bushes
 	- dump solids in a covered compost pile enclosed with wire fencing or plywood